-Conducting a risk assessment is the next phase in the BCP cycle, during which the FFIEC recommends institutions develop scenarios of threats that could pose disruption to business processes and continuity.
+Conducting a risk assessment is the next phase in the business continuity planning cycle, during which the FFIEC recommends institutions develop scenarios of threats that could pose disruption to business processes and continuity.
 Institutions should develop a formal threat analysis to assess how a variety of risk factors, including regional location, terrorist plots and environmental factors, increase the likelihood of business disruption at each location.

 The frequency of such formal threat analyses should be determined by prevailing conditions: every 18 to 24 months when things are stable and 6 to 12 months if change is occurring in any of the above factors.
 It is also important to conduct a formal threat analysis of your main location and disaster recovery sites and on any internal or external sites that house critical data and backups.